Bear |

 Jack “Spider” Valentine – Trick 4 VI – ’57-’59 (988)

-read “Jack” DeBolt/Bowen’s exploits and memories with great interest. – Jack,
+I read “Jack” DeBolt/Bowen’s exploits and memories with great interest.

-you have the best memory I have ever seen anywhere, and it was very interesting
+– Jack, you have the best memory I have ever seen anywhere, and it was very

-to read what happened after I left.
-We never had the benefit of the “barracks”
+interesting to read what happened after I left.
+We never had the benefit of the

-so the Quonsets were all we knew and actually I liked them, since you could put
+“barracks” so the Quonsets were all we knew and actually I liked them, since you

-a case of beer out of a window in the winter and have cold beer whenever you
+could put a case of beer out of a window in the winter and have cold beer

-wanted it.
-You could also go on top of the Quonset and put snow down the pipe
+whenever you wanted it.
+You could also go on top of the Quonset and put snow

-matter.
-My two very best friends were John Krueger, (who I have maintained
+it did not matter.
+My two very best friends were John Krueger, (who I have

-contact with), and Vince Carney, who I can’t find. – “Krueg” was a true athlete,
+maintained contact with), and Vince Carney, who I can’t find. – “Krueg” was a

 The